 The exception to this rule are connectors that sync webhooks and event data.
 By default, we store that event data in a cloud storage service in one of the following data processing locations:

 - the EU location - for destinations run in the EU location

 - the UK location - for destinations run in the UK location

 - the US location - for all other destinations

-Fivetran runs our services on Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+Fivetran runs our services on Google Cloud Platform (GCP), Amazon Web Services (AWS), and Azure PRIVATE PREVIEW.
 The following table lists regions supported by Fivetran for each service provider: